 Your starter should be active and vigorous.
-Feed it again last thing in the evening of the day before you want to bake and leave in a warm place overnight.
-It should double in size by the time you mix it into the dough the following morning
+Feed it late evening of the day before you want to bake and leave in a warm place overnight.
+Feed again very early in the morning then let it double.
+It should double in size within 3 hours or so.

 Mix well, scrape down bowl and rest for 30 minutes.